prakash-shekhar/flux-visualization/README.md

 # flux-visualization
-A nice visualization for the architecture of the FLUX model
+A visualization of the FLUX model architecture

 # FLUX Architecture